 I also remembered that around ten years ago, I had in fact asked him why he fell out of love with Columns – and many years of missed opportunities to spend passing time with my dad came back to haunt me.
 “Well, you put [the Mega Drive] away, son,” he said.
 “I just found other things to occupy my time.”
 Hearing that as a gamer was enough to elicit gut-wrenching guilt.
 And looking back now, knowing how much he loved that game?
 I feel like I chopped his arms off.

 You see, for the last ten or so years, part of me – in a securely locked part of my mind, which comes out to peck at my inner monologue every few months – makes me think the split-screen “hard mode” my dad preferred wasn’t chosen because it was more difficult; it was because he just wanted me or my brothers to pick up the second controller and play alongside him.

 I can’t stop thinking about that empty half of the screen, flashing “Press 2P start button” in faux-Greek text, while his silhouette sits transfixed on the screen, so content with the game, yet so lonely.

-Five years since he passed away, a week doesn’t go by without me thinking about my dad sat at the end of my bed with his back to me, whether I was laying it or not, and setting high score after high score on Columns.
+Five years since he passed away, a week doesn’t go by without me thinking about my dad sitting at the end of my bed with his back to me, whether I was laying in it or not, and setting high score after high score on Columns.
 Always, always with that empty screen beside his, and an unused controller on the floor.